Data Security

 Data Privacy and Security Awareness Training

 All DDI associates receive regular training and best practice guidance on data privacy, security, and confidentiality.
 Completion of training is monitored to promote the highest level of compliance.
-Regular mock scams are also conducted to help DDI associates to be more aware and to respond to such attacks appropriately.
+Regular simulated phishing attacks are also conducted to help DDI associates be more aware and respond to such attacks appropriately.

 Web Filtering